 MUGGING RISK : LOW

-Taipei on the whole is extremely safe.
-Crime against foreigners is rare, and violent crime, and incidents such as mugging and rape, against foreigners is extremely rare.
+Taipei, on the whole, is extremely safe.
+Crime against foreigners is rare, and violent crime, and incidents such as mugging and rape, against foreigners are extremely rare.

 TERRORISM RISK : LOW

 Even though in Taipei's recent history there haven't been any terrorist attacks, one can never be too cautious, and things such as terrorist attacks can never be ruled out, so be aware of your surroundings at all times.